hapax/hapax.github.io/assets/simple-physics.md

 Instead of teaching high-leverage methods, and exploring applications to problems of real interest and substance, we settle for the same old low-lower

+Similarly, even though application and experiment are the lifeblood of physics, the motivation for physical law, they often appear in a haphazard and perfunctory way, once again subservient to mathematical laws stated as if they are mathematical axioms rather than empirical observations *motivated by* application and experiment.